 Please leave condolences or share memories and photos of Dick on the Tribute Wall to the left.

-NO FLOWERS, PLEASE.To send flowers to the family of Richard Knapp, please visit Tribute Store
+NO FLOWERS, PLEASE.To send flowers to the family or plant a tree in memory of Richard Knapp, please visit Tribute Store